 Rare Breed Brakels, or Braekels, are a farmyard breed, originating from the neighborhood of Nederbraekel in Flanders, and are one of Europe’s oldest breeds, dating back to the 1400’s, possibly arriving in Western Europe via Turkey They are sometimes referred to as ‘The Everyday Layer’, ‘The Grey White Neck’, or ‘The Nuns Hen’.
 The first imports to Britain were in 1898, but since the second World War, the numbers have declined, hence their rare breed status today.

 The Brakel is a vigorous, bright eyed, alert and hardy hen, with distinctive white ear lobes, leaden blue feet and legs, and striking, bright plumage, with a long, well spread tail.
 The single, heavily pigmented comb falls gracefully over one side of the face.
 An unusual characteristic of this breed is the dark pigmentation in the head, and the eyes are very dark brown, almost black, with melanistic rims.
 She has a keen interest in her human keepers, and becomes very tame, which consequently makes her a perfect addition to any garden.

 The Silver is noted for the stunning beetle green black barring, which is twice the width of the white ground colour.
 The head and neck hackles are pure white

 The Gold is similar to the Silver, with barring on the back and body, but with rich golden bay as the ground colour.

-The Brakel lays a delicious, medium sized, pure white egg, with a dense texture and hard shell – and up to 200 per year.
-White eggs are said to be better than other eggs, for baking, and have become much more popular in the past few years.
+White eggs are said to be better than others, for baking, and have become much more popular in recent years.

 Not surprising, they are favoured by TV chef, Delia Smith.